Jayson-Fong/Khaopiak/README.md

 <details style="border: 1px solid; border-radius: 8px; padding: 8px; margin-top: 4px;">
 <summary>🧮 User-specified entropy length</summary>

-When a user specifies an entropy length of 160 or 224, Khaopiak pads the entropy to become 192 and 256 bits, respectively, as AES only supports 128, 192, and 256-bit keys.
+When a user specifies an entropy length of 160 or 224, Khaopiak pads the entropy to become 192 or 256 bits, respectively, as AES only supports 128, 192, and 256-bit keys.
 As a result, while a longer-bit algorithm is used for encryption, it does not inherently increase the level of security assurance as the padding is predictable.